spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Installing Intel tools *within* Spack
 *************************************

+This section discusses item 2. from the `Introduction`_.

 When a system does not yet have Intel tools installed already, or the installed versions are too old, Spack can install Intel tools as normal Spack packages for you and then use them, with the appropriate configuration, to